-Furthermore, since the period covered in our paper contains the global financial crisis, we also assessed the potential impact of this important event.
+Furthermore, since the period covered in our paper includes the global financial crisis, we also assessed the potential impact of this important event.
 For that, we re-estimated the Cox proportional hazards model for different periods, for which we also adjusted the number of analyzed (failed and survived) firms.
 We opted for this direct approach (i) to keep our model parsimonious and (ii) to provide direct results on the effect of IQ and FD over time.
-The results are presented in Table 9 and show that coefficients associated with both IQ and FD indices have a relatively small failure-inducing impact that is, however, statistically insignificant during the most severe part of the GFC period (2007-2009), and, for the FD index, until 2011.
-However, as we get further in time from the GFC, both indices exhibit positive and statistically significant impacts that also gain economic significance since the values of the IQ and FD indices become smaller (columns 2-4, and 7-8, respectively).
+The results, presented in Online Appendix Table A7, show that coefficients associated with both IQ and FD indices have a relatively small failure-inducing impact that is statistically insignificant during the most severe part of the GFC period (2007-2009) and, for the FD index, until 2011.
+However, as we get further in time from the GFC, both indices exhibit positive and statistically significant impacts that also gain economic significance since the values of the IQ and FD indices become smaller (columns [2] to [4] and [7] to [8], respectively).
 From the quantitative findings, we infer that the effect of the GFC is only temporary, and for the rest of the period being researched, the quality of institutions and financial development serve as factors that improve the probability of SME survival.
-The results are consistent with a similar observation by Baumöhl et al. (2019) for large European firms; however, the statistical significance of both IQ and FD indices (Table 9) is much higher than that reported by Baumöhl et al. (2019), suggesting that the business environment characterized by the quality of institutions and financial development is even more important for SMEs than for large companies.
+The results are consistent with a similar observation by Baumöhl et al. (2019) for large European firms; however, the statistical significance of both IQ and FD indices in Table A7 is much higher than that reported by Baumöhl et al. (2019), which suggests that the business environment characterized by the quality of institutions and financial development is even more important for SMEs than for large companies.
 From the statistically significant coefficients, we also see that the effect of firm-specific controls is largely time invariant.
-The exception is the category of Foreign ownership, whose impact as a failure-preventive factor is larger during the GFC as compared to a later period.
-This finding seems to reflect better resilience of the firms with foreign owners during the GFC as well as its smaller impact during the post-crisis period as also documented by Alfaro and Chen (2012).
+The exception is the category of Foreign ownership, which is greater failure-preventive factor during the GFC as compared to later periods.
+This finding seems to reflect better resilience of firms with foreign owners during the GFC; its smaller impact during the post-crisis period was also documented by Alfaro and Chen (2012).

 Finally, we examined whether the expansion of firm-level controls affects the estimation results.
 For that, we added additional firm-level control variables, which are listed in Table 1.
-We present the results in Table 10, where we show that both the stepwise regressions (columns [1] to [3] and [5] to [7]) and the regression with all firm-level control variables (columns [4] and [8]) do not materially affect the estimates of the Comprehensive IQ and FD indices or the basic set of firm-level characteristics.
+We present the results in Online Appendix Table A8, where we show that neither stepwise regressions (columns [1] to [3] and [5] to [7]) nor regressions with all firm-level control variables (columns [4] and [8]) materially affect estimates of the Comprehensive IQ and FD indices or the basic set of firm-level characteristics.
 In other words, the main findings of this paper are robust even under these amplified model specifications.
-The results in Table 10 also reveal that differences in legal forms, listing on the stock exchange, as well as the business network matter for the survival of small businesses in European emerging markets.
+The results in Table A8 also reveal that differences in legal forms, listing on the stock exchange, as well as the business network impact the survival of small businesses in European emerging markets.